For a complete list of course offerings see the Degree Plans found in current and previous catalog's.

 GRA-100 | Electronic Media Studio | 4 credits

-This course will introduce software and technology skills fundamental to digital art and graphic design.
-The course will also provide students with an introduction to the methods, modes of thought and products common to professional work as a graphic designer.
-The course will involve extensive use of the computer, an understanding of design process and the crafting of typical designed products.
+This course will introduce software and technology skills fundamental to Digital Art and Graphic Design.
+It will also provide students with an introduction to the methods, modes of thought, and products common to professional work as a graphic designer.
+The course will involve extensive use of the computer, an understanding of design process, and the crafting of typical designed products.
 Technology skills will be integrated with visual communication tasks in order to provide realistic applications of the learned skills.
 Software will include Illustrator, InDesign and Photoshop.
-Innovation, creativity and critical thinking are expected.
+Innovation, creativity, and critical thinking are expected.

 GRA-103 | Design and Aesthetic Foundations | 3 credits

-This course is intended to introduce the fundamentals of art and design.
+Foundations in Design and Aesthetics is a basic course intended to introduce the fundamentals of art and design.
 The course will introduce basic principles that are useful in many different kinds of design.
-The principles will be useful to those interested in studio art, interior design, graphic design, landscape and gardening, crafts and many other areas requiring visual skills.
+The course content will be useful to those interested in a variety of areas that require visual skills.

 GRA-104 | Digital Foundations in Art and Design | 3 credits

-This is an introductory course in digital technology and aesthetic theory.
-Using a variety of digital imaging technologies, the course will provide an introduction to compositional strategies, color, visual communication and systems thinking.
+Digital Foundations is an introductory course in digital technology and aesthetic theory.
+The course is designed to meet the needs of the individual in an increasingly visual and technology-intensive world.
+The course will provide an introduction to compositional strategies, color, visual communication, systems thinking, and digital technology.

 GRA-200 | Typographic Design | 3 credits

-In this course, students will explore the art and discipline of typography and learn to harness the expressive potential of text.
+In this course students will explore the art and discipline of typography and learn to harness the expressive potential of text.
 Typography is the art of relating typographic form to visual message.
-Whether we use text on a printed page, package, web site or an animation, typography is a fundamental design skill.
+Whether we use text on a printed page, a package, a web page, or an animation, typography is a fundamental design skill.
 In this course, students will apply the elements and principles of design to textual form and explore layout strategies for both large and small text.

 GRA-201 | Digital Photography | 3 credits

-In this course, students will learn the basics of digital photography and imaging, including photographic composition, operation of a digital SLR camera and photo manipulation.
-Students will learn to prepare images for a variety of uses.
+In this course students will acquire skill in digital photography and imaging, photographic composition, operation of a digital SLR camera and photo manipulation.
+We will learn to produce images that convey meaningful concepts, manage motion, and control the effects of lighting.
+Students will use photo manipulation software to prepare images for personal and professional uses, including: presentations, publishing, greeting cards, and web sites.

 GRA-210 | Practicum | 1 to 6 credits